-The success of your Nail Business will be built on the foundation of how you answer this one question:
+The success of your Nail Business will be built on the answer this question:,

 It seems like a no-brainer, doesn’t it?
 Of course we want to be perceived as exceptional.
 Who wants to be an average Nail Tech?
 Who wants to open an ordinary Nail Business?

 But positioning your offerings as exceptional is more difficult than it sounds.
 It takes guts, unwavering faith in your abilities, and a dedicated commitment to building your business in a way that your competitors are too lazy to do.

 I’ve lost count of how many times I’ve sat down with struggling Nail Tech’s and Salon Owners and said, “You have to start charging more money for your products and services.

 In today’s Mind Medicine business training, for Nail Tech's I am going to have that same talk with you.
 If you’re a Therapist, Stylist, Nail Tech or Make-Up Artist, or any type of service provider in the Beauty Industry, this training post is for you.

 Why is it so tough to charge what you’re worth?